 - IRI panel members could easily forget to take their I.D. cards to the supermarket.

-- The location of the pod markets were well known, and split-cable ad tests could hardly be kept secret.
+- The location of the pod markets was well known, and split-cable ad tests could hardly be kept secret.
 Competitors could and did issue coupons and air opposing ads in order to sabotage other companies’ ad tests.
 The sabotaged tests proved useless.

 - Scanner data could, in principle, show not just the price of a purchased item (paper diaries could do this just as well), but also the prices of competing products that were not bought at the time the panel member was shopping.
 It could show the shelf location of products in the store, or whether they were on aisle-end display.
 Yet the task of processing scanner databases to extract useful information for decision-making was, initially, too difficult.
 Until companies and programmers learned to turn the databases into useful reports, the consumer goods manufacturers could not get full benefit from the data.

 - Only supermarkets were given scanners.
-But people buy food items at convenience stores, Target store, gas stations and department stores.
+But people buy food items at convenience stores, Target stores, gas stations and department stores.
 MRCA’s diaries captured purchases of foods from all retail outlets – a critical advantage in the eyes of manufacturers.

 It took manufacturers several months to see that these problems compromised the actionability of their market research data.
 They then began to re-subscribe to MRCA’s service.

-Dave was frequently heard to say he did not want to be CEO of a public company.
+Learner was frequently heard to say he did not want to be CEO of a public company.
 He enjoyed running MRCA.
 If it were publicly traded, he maintained, he would be miserable, having to spend all day on the phone with Wall Street stock analysts.
 Raising money on public markets for MRCA to compete with the scanner panels, then, was out of the question.

 In 1984 MRCA underwent another name change.
 The new name, MRCA Information Services, conveyed the company’s greater diversity as well as its orientation to the information needs of the customer.
 Its continuously updated databases then included, from a panel of more than 12,000 households in the lower 48 states, records of the purchase and/or use of financial services, processed foods, personal care items, home cleaning aids, textiles and home furnishings, shoes, jewelry, footwear and luggage.
 MRCA’s clientele included the largest manufacturers, retailers, trade associations and government agencies associated with these industries.
 The flagship product of the renamed firm was DYANAtm, a fast, interactive market research tool that replaced the slow, mainframe-generated reports of yesteryear.
 In an instance of technology fusion, technologies from four scientific areas came together to create DYANAtm:

-- From marketing theories: Demographic analysis, innovation diffusion theory, repeat-buying and customer segmentation theories.
+- From marketing theories: demographic analysis, innovation diffusion theory, repeat-buying and customer segmentation theories.

-- From probability and statistics: Longitudinal sampling theory, and stochastic models of purchase frequency and of brand choice.
+- From probability and statistics: longitudinal sampling theory, and stochastic models of purchase frequency and of brand choice.

-- From computer science: Pattern recognition, database software, voice recognition, and interactive computer graphics.
+- From computer science: pattern recognition, database software, voice recognition, and interactive computer graphics.

-- From laser science: Scanners, bar code technology.
+- From laser science: scanners, bar code technology.

-Technologies that came to the industry in the ‘80s included automated random digit dialing (in response to an increase in unlisted phone numbers, and made possible by the phase-out of rotary phones); cheap microcomputers, microprocessors, and microcontrollers; survey-on-a-disk for computer industry market research (from companies like Sawtooth and Intelliquest), and automated call centers.
+Technologies that came to the industry in the ‘80s included automated random digit dialing (in response to an increase in unlisted phone numbers, and made possible by the phase-out of rotary phones); cheap microcomputers, microprocessors, and microcontrollers; survey-on-a-disk for computer industry market research (from companies like Sawtooth and Intelliquest); and automated call centers.
 Yet reliable voice recognition technology for phone polling was still not cost-effective.

-In this decade many of scanner data’s problems were overcome, by technological tweaks and price reductions, accelerating clients’ adoption of scanner data services.
+In this decade, many of scanner data’s problems were overcome, by technological tweaks and price reductions, accelerating clients’ adoption of scanner data services.

-The 90s brought still newer technologies to the industry, and further internationalization of technology markets.
+The 90s brought still newer technologies to the industry and further internationalization of technology markets.
 Nielsen operated in Europe; in Japan, it was the daily newspapers like Asahi Shinbun that had operated consumer panels since the 1970s.

 New data mining techniques leveraged cheaper and faster computers.
 Embedded image recognition computers recognized individual TV viewers.
 Home scanners became cheaper.
 The US Census demonstrated successful voice recognition technology for census data collection.

 Nielsen planned to use embedded codes in digital TV to identify incoming programs.
-IRI and Nielsen overcame many of the technical difficulties with scanner data, and commenced to recapture market share from MRCA.
-At the same time, oddly, IRI’s high-profile $6 million syndicated advertising effects study failed, and in 1996 ABC, NBC, CBS, and Fox placed joint ads in the trade press criticizing inaccuracies in Nielsen TV measurement data.
+IRI and Nielsen overcame many of the technical difficulties with scanner data and commenced to recapture market share from MRCA.
+At the same time, oddly, IRI’s high-profile $6 million syndicated advertising effects study failed, and in 1996 ABC, NBC, CBS, and Fox placed joint ads in the trade press criticizing inaccuracies in Nielsen TV’s measurement data.

 Clients knew scanner panel data were not really as accurate as diary panel data.
 But the price was irresistible.
 Scanner panels became the manufacturers’ data source of choice for consumer package-goods purchase information, essentially driving diary panel services from that market.

-FIGURE 2 (LEFT): Diary companies, at first, anticipating the new technology; and then, believing the new tech is no good and will have no impact; then relief as clients returned to diaries.
-Complacency was short-lived, and was followed by rapid declines in sales.
+FIGURE 2 (LEFT): Diary companies, at first, anticipating the new technology; and then, believing the new tech was no good and will have no impact; then relief as clients returned to diaries.
+Complacency was short-lived and was followed by rapid declines sales.

 Interpreting Figure 2 psychologically, one can imagine the incumbent diary companies going through stages of myopia, denial, alert, reassurance, and unwarranted complacency, followed by panic and resignation.
-This was indeed the case at MRCA.
+This was indeed the case at MRCA

-During MRCA’s panic stage the company delayed depositing funds into its mandatory tax and retirement accounts, due to a cash flow crunch.
-The new client that was supposed to sign on next Wednesday, didn’t, and the expected inflow of funds that would have rectified the tax account did not materialize.
-In a case instigated by the US Department of Labor and prosecuted by an Assistant US Attorney, top MRCA executives pled guilty and in 2001 were sentenced to brief imprisonment, and substantial fines.
+During MRCA’s panic stage, the company delayed depositing funds into its mandatory tax and retirement accounts, due to a cash flow crunch.
+A new client that was supposed to sign on didn’t, and the expected inflow of funds that would have rectified the tax account did not materialize.
+In a case instigated by the US Department of Labor and prosecuted by an Assistant US Attorney, top MRCA executives pled guilty and in 2001 were sentenced to brief imprisonment and substantial fines.
 This was the end of MRCA.

 Diary panels are still in demand, however, for tracking sales of items that are not checked out using standard codes or scanners.
 This includes many consumer goods such as clothing, auto supplies, shoes, jewelry, and home furnishings.
 Diaries are still best for tracking the consumption (as opposed to the purchase) of foods.

 Nielsen was also acquired and fragmented.
 Nielsen was purchased by the Dun & Bradstreet Company in 1984.
 In 1996, D&B divided the company into two separate companies: Nielsen Media Research, which was responsible for TV ratings, and AC Nielsen, which was responsible for consumer shopping trends and box-office data.
 In 1999, Nielsen Media Research was acquired by the Dutch publishing company VNU (Verenigde Nederlandse Uitgeverijen).
 VNU later acquired AC Nielsen and recombined the two businesses in 2001.
 In between, VNU sold off its newspaper properties to Wegener and its consumer magazines to Sanoma.
 The company’s publishing arm also owned several publications including The Hollywood Reporter and Billboard magazine.
 VNU combined the Nielsen properties with other research and data collection units including BASES, Claritas, HCI and Spectra.

 Ironically, IRI found its future not in data collection, but in data analytics, the field that MRCA had abortively attempted.
 According to its 2019 Bloomberg profile, Chicago-based “Information Resources, Inc. provides big data and predictive analytics solutions” and employs five thousand workers.

-By the early 1990s, most stores selling food items had bought their own checkout scanners, and about 60% of retail food product movement passed across checkout scanners.
+By the early 1990s, most stores selling food items acquired their own checkout scanners, and about 60% of retail food product movement passed across checkout scanners.
 IRI was able to expand its store base (and enter the store audit business) by buying scanner data from stores in cities beyond its original pod markets.